jar9500/penjualan_motorbekas/README.md

 # Penjualan Motor Bekas

-Projek yang tertera pada GitHub ini merupakan projek pengembangan website untuk penjualan motor bekas.
+The project listed on this GitHub is a project development of website-based for selling used motorcycles or "Penjualan Motor Bekas" in Bahasa.

 ## Contributing

-Member yang bertanggung jawab atas projek ini diantaranya :
+The members who are responsible for this project are :

-1. Diandara Tresya Haniva
+1. Diandara Tresya Haniva (5D/19071)
-2. Jadid Alif Ramadhan
+2. Jadid Alif Ramadhan (5D/19025)
-3. Rico Senjaya
+3. Rico Senjaya (5D/19122)

-Pull dan requests sangat terbuka untuk umum.
-Untuk perubahan skala besar, tolong buka "issue" terlebih dahulu untuk mendiskusikan apa saja yang sekiranya akan diubah kedepannya.

-Terima Kasih
+4. Rizky Bayu Dwiputra (5D/19126)

+Pull and requests are open to the public.
+For large-scale changes, please open the "issue" first to discuss anything that you guys will change in the future.
+Thank You....

+Best Regard's, from us.

 ## Tools